-ATTENTION: The application deadline for U.S. Naval Officers was October 1, 2019 and the application deadline for prospective doctoral students is December 15, 2019
+ATTENTION: The application deadline for U.S. Naval Officers was October 1, 2019 and the application deadline for prospective doctoral students was December 15, 2019

-The online application opened on July 8, 2019.
+The online application opened on July 8, 2019 for 2020 enrollment.
+The online application will re-open mid-summer.
 To apply, please complete the online application.

 For U.S. Naval Officers, the deadline for all application materials was October 1 by 11:59PM Eastern Standard Time.

-For prospective doctoral students, the deadline for all application materials is December 15 by 11:59PM Eastern Standard Time.
+For prospective doctoral students, the deadline for all application materials was December 15 by 11:59PM Eastern Standard Time.

 In the application, you will be asked to supply the names and email addresses of three people to submit letters of recommendation on your behalf.
 Letters should be from people who are familiar with your academic ± research capabilities.
 Once this information is entered, you will be asked to contact these people, so make sure to do this well in advance of the application deadline.